amgadmadkour/amgadmadkour.github.io/_pages/about.md

   - /about.html
 ---

+# About

-Amgad Madkour is a member of the Consumer Shopping & Enterprise Commerce team.
-He obtained his Ph.D. in computer science from Purdue University where he focused on scalable query processing over web-scale graphs.
+Amgad Madkour is a senior applied scientist lead at Microsoft.
+He obtained his Ph.D. in computer science from Purdue University.
 Before joining Microsoft, he was a staff R&D engineer at IBM working in the areas of Machine Learning, Natural Language Processing, and Machine Translation.
-At Microsoft, he focuses on challenges related to Question Answering including query intent and document understanding.
+At Microsoft, he currently focuses on the task of Question Answering.

 ## Research Interests

 * Knowledge Graphs
 * Machine Learning
 * Natural Language Processing

 ## News

 * **May 2021:**: Giving a talk titled ["Entity Life Cycle In Search-Centric Knowledge Graphs"](https://amgadmadkour.github.io/talks/2021-05-06-entitylifecycle.html) in the Knowledge Graph Conference 2021 (KGC 2021)
 * **January 2019:** Our paper titled ["BioNetApp: An Interactive Visual Data Analysis Platform for Molecular Expressions"](https://www.researchgate.net/publication/331290263_BioNetApp_An_interactive_visual_data_analysis_platform_for_molecular_expressions) has been accepted in PLOS-ONE journal
 * **January 2019:** I joined Microsoft as an Applied Scientist